-You can stay up to date on the development of SunPy and interact with the community with these helpful resources.
-Anyone can and is encouraged to get involved.
-Many methods of interactions are available and listed here:
+You can stay up to date on the development of sunpy and interact with the community with these helpful resources:

 Join us on github and add a feature request or bug report to our issue list.

-Chat with fellow SunPy users or developers on our matrix channel.
+Chat with fellow sunpy users or developers on our element.io channel.

 Join us at one of our weekly meetings.
 Check out our calendar to find the next one.

-Sometimes the best way to get your question answered is just by asking someone.
-SunPy has two mailing lists; a general mailing list for general issues and a developer mailing list.
-If you have a general question about how SunPy works use the main list.
-The general mailing list is another way to get help with doing solar physics in Python.
-If, on the other hand, you have a question about the inner workings of SunPy or how SunPy is organized or have a question about developing some new feature please use the developer mailing list.
+sunpy has two mailing lists; a general mailing list for general issues and a developer mailing list.
+If you have a general question about how sunpy works please use the general mailing list and it is another way to get help with doing solar physics with Python.
+If, on the other hand you have a question about the inner workings of sunpy, how sunpy is organized or have a question about developing some new feature please use the developer mailing list.